Kaitwonda/MyFIrstAI/TEMPLATE2.md

 (Optional) Create and activate a virtual environment to keep everything clean: ➤ python -m venv venv ➤ .\venv\Scripts\activate
 You can skip the virtual environment if preferred, but it's useful when you expand.
+🧠 Do You Need to Reinstall Everything in a Virtual Environment Each Time?
+No, you don’t need to reinstall the packages every time.

+A virtual environment (venv) just:

+Creates an isolated folder for packages and Python binaries

+Keeps your symbolic lab separate from other projects or system-wide Python installs

+Once you install packages inside it once, they stay installed as long as that venv folder exists.

+✅ What You Do Need to Do Each Time
+Just reactivate the environment when you open a new terminal or PowerShell window.

+If your environment is in:

+Documents\SymbolicLab\venv

+Then every time you return, run:

+cd "$HOME\Documents\SymbolicLab"
+.\venv\Scripts\activate

+After that, everything — like transformers, torch, and sentence-transformers — is ready to use.